‘Celebrity Big Brother:’ Tom Green Thinks He’ll Receive Apologies From Houseguests

 — Big Brother (@CBSBigBrother) February 9, 2019

 Any time there was any sort of altercation in the house, Tom was always surprised at how his roommates acted in response to it all.
-The Road Trip actor played a much more laid-back game with his alliance member Kato Kaelin and often commented in the diary room that they were playing a game that too many people were taking personally.
+The Road Trip actor played a much more laid-back game with his alliance member Kato Kaelin.
+In the diary room, Tom often pointed out that they were playing a game that too many people were taking personally.

 Tom called his time on Celebrity Big Brother the strangest experience of his life.
-He noted that he couldn’t believe how intense it got in the house and was shocked at how mean people became once they assembled into their groups.
+He noted that he couldn’t believe how intense it got in the house, and was shocked at how mean people became once they assembled into groups.

 “Tom Green is crazy, thank you Jesus” ???????? #CBBUS2 pic.twitter.com/NpU7pdJWKX